mindkin/hourfleet/docs/carkit.md

 - Have **>1Gb of monthly data included**.
 Tell your preferred mobile carrier that the connection is required for an in-car telematics device, and that only 'data' is required.
 No 'voice' service is needed.
 - Be a [standard size SIM](https://thefutureofthings.com/12104-what-are-different-sim-sizes).

 **IMPORTANT**: The car kit uses this SIM to connect to a cellular mobile data network.
 It achieve this connectivity, we need to know the Access Point Name ('APN') that your carrier requires to be used.
 We must program that into the car kit firmware.
-Your mobile carrier may have different APNs for differerent purposes.
-For example, it is common for pre-pay/topup connections to have a different APN from monthly account connections.
+Your mobile carrier may have different APNs for different purposes.
+For example, it is common for pre-pay/top-up connections to have a different APN from monthly account connections.
 When your first organise a connection, ask your mobile carrier for the APN that could be used for a USB Mobile Broadband modem, in this instance the [Huawei K5150](https://consumer.huawei.com/ie/support/dongles/k5150) device.

 This SIM is inserted in to the cellular model with the gold contacts downwards, and the cut-off corner facing outwards.